Skip to Content

 For example, biometrics are a common way modern tech is approaching security.
 Using someone’s thumbprint or facial recognition as the authenticator means malicious users can’t steal credentials over the internet.

 The theory behind adopting a passwordless culture is that it limits how many vulnerable points of access malicious users have to attack.
 By limiting the attack surface area, you can greatly reduce the risk of a successful attack.
-Although certain passwordless systems create a single point of failure which is discussed in further detail later on.
+However, certain passwordless systems can create a single point of failure, which is discussed in further detail later on.

-Below are a few more examples of passwordless authentication practices to consider implementing in your organization.
+Let’s delve into the passwordless authentication practices you should consider implementing in your organization.

 types of passwordless authentication solutions